 - Unusual lumps or growths

-Consider the Cost Before You Commit
+Consider the Cost of Owning a Guinea Pig Before You Commit

-Depending on your choices and any sales you find, expect to make an initial invest of about $180.00 to purchase your pet and its cage setup.
+Depending on your choices and any sales you find, expect to make an initial investment of about $180.00 to purchase your pet and its cage setup.
 After that, you'll spend about $45 a month on bedding, pellets and hay, plus the cost of fresh fruits and veggies.
 Veterinary care is rarely needed, but you should seek out a vet that treats rodents and find out the cost of the average office visit.
 If you feel you have room in your budget to handle these costs plus the time it takes to keep your pet's cage clean, you can provide all the basics your guinea pig will need to have a healthy life.